 Don’t forget about FSA and HSA accounts.
 If you have one, ask your account administrator if you can apply the funds to remote clear aligner therapy.

-Byte’s payment plan for all-day treatment requires a $249 down payment but no credit check, and you’ll pay $82/month for 32 months after that.
-Byte At-Night is slightly more expensive — a $299 down payment followed by 32 monthly payments of $99.
-This means you pay more for treatment, but it includes the Smile Protection Plan, which provides biannual retainer replacements for five years.
-So, in the end, you break even.
+Byte’s in-house financing plan requires a $249 down payment and soft credit check, and you’ll pay $70/month for 36 months for all-day treatment.
+Byte At-Night is slightly more expensive — a $299 down payment followed by 36 monthly payments of $84.

 Lower prices are often the biggest draw for remote aligners, but the other big advantage they have over traditional treatment is their convenience.
 Without office visits, they leave your schedule way more open.
 But convenience goes beyond dentist visits, and even though all at-home services are less time-consuming than in-person care, Byte goes further than their peers to give each customer a smooth, streamlined treatment.